-Note, the port is undergoing works and improvements.
-On the other side of the dock sea front road are excavations, vast excavations.
-In short, the buses and coaches cannot turn left as they wish, out of the dock into the town.
+The shuttle buses and coaches cannot turn left as they wish, out of the dock into the town.
 They have to turn right, travel, turn round and come back.
-It can take 40 minutes to get back to the ship, so, if you can, consider the short walk into town.
+It can take 40 minutes to get back level to where you left the ship, so, if you can avoid the free shuttle, consider the short walk into town.
+See, it is best to be forewarned about Lisbon!

-We decided to do a Segway tour of Alfama which was great fun and we covered much more ground than we would have had we been walking.
+Segway Tour.
+We decided to do a Segway tour of Alfama which was good fun and we covered much more ground than we would have had we been walking.
 This was great for easy and fast orientation as we found the map quite difficult to follow and self-discover the town.
-The Segway was so worth it though finding that from the map was not easy either.
+The Segway was so worth it, though finding that from the map was not easy either.
 A good starting place is Commercial square.

 Please share you tips and places you find in the comments below.
 Follow us and subscribe for deals.
 We don’t get them every week but when we do they are good.